Paris Square Marcel Pagnol in France

 Also within this square in Paris you can discover sycamore and silver maple trees, weeping mulberry, chestnut and oriental plane trees, along with a table tennis table and a sand pit for the little ones.

-Visiting Square Marcel Pagnol in Paris
+Visiting the Paris Square Marcel Pagnol in France